flat-os/tinyfs/spec.md

 | `0x1F0` | 8           | Block size(in sectors)                                |
 | `0x1F8` | 8           | Continuation block header offset, NULL if not needed  |

-Note about permissions: They are NOT the same as in regular UNIX permissions as it flat\_fs is not designed with users in mind, but with a root/system level and a user level.
+Note about permissions: They are NOT the same as in regular UNIX permissions as it tinyfs is not designed with users in mind, but with a root/system level and a user level.

 #### Types: